240 pages | 6 x 9 | 14 illus.

 Part memoir, part political primer, Miami Transformed offers a straightforward look at Diaz's brand of holistic, pragmatic urban leadership that combines public investment in education and infrastructure with private sector partnerships.
 The story of Manny Diaz's efforts to renew Miami will interest anyone seeking to foster safer, greener, and more prosperous cities.

-Michael Bloomberg is currently serving his third term as mayor of New York City.
+Michael Bloomberg served three terms as mayor of New York City.